-The Company earned interest of £54,000 on bank deposits (2019: £226,000).
-The interest rates applied during the year were base rate minus 0.30% (2019: bate rate minus 0.30%).
+The Company earned interest of £nil on bank deposits (2020: £54,000).
+The interest rates applied during the year were 0% (2020: bate rate minus 0.30%).

 Key management personnel

 Key management personnel are those persons having authority and responsibility for planning and controlling the activities of the Company.
 Accordingly, key management is comprised of the directors of the Company and LBG Equity Investments Limited.
 There were no transactions between the Company and key management personnel during the current or preceding year.
 Key management personnel are employed by other companies within the Group and consider that their services to the Company are incidental to their other activities within the Group.